GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.

-To configure the Terraform steps in the build, copy the [terraform.tfvars.tmpl](environment/1-base-infrastructure/terraform.tfvars.tmpl) file in the [1-base-infrastructure](environment/1-base-infrastructure/) folder to `terraform.tfvars`.
+To configure the Terraform steps in the build, copy the [terraform.tfvars.tmpl](environment/1-base-infrastructure/terraform.tfvars.tmpl) template file in the [1-base-infrastructure](environment/1-base-infrastructure/) folder to `terraform.tfvars`.
 Make modifications to the `terraform.tfvars` file to align it with your specific environment.
 At the very least, you should set the following variables:

 - `project_id` - your project ID
 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration
-- `tpu_node_pools` - The  template shows an example configuration for one TPU node pool with a v4-8 device.
+- `tpu_node_pools` - The  template shows an example configuration for one TPU node pool with a single `v5litepod-4` slice.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.
+- `cput_node_pools` - The template shows an example configuration for a number of CPU node pools as outlined in the [High Level Architecture section](#high-level-architecture)

 If you wish to modify other default settings, such as the default name suffixes for a cluster or GCS bucket names, you can override the defaults specified in the [variables.tf](environment/1-base-infrastructure/variables.tf) file within your `terraform.tfvars` file.